duckietown/docs-brown/book/doc-sky/05-project2-ukf/10-project.md

 ![residual_chart](residual_chart.png)

-***Figure 1.
-Interaction of the Prediction and Measurement in a Kalman Filter[](#bib:labbe_kalman)***
+*Figure 1.
+Interaction of the Prediction and Measurement in a Kalman Filter [](#bib:labbe_kalman)*

 ##### State Vector and Covariance Matrix

 The KF accomplishes its state estimate by tracking certain **state variables** in a state vector, such as position and velocity along an axis, and the **covariance matrix** corresponding to the state vector.
-In the first part of this project, we define the state vector as:
+For example, a state vector that tracks the drone's position and velocity along the z-axis would look like:

 $$\mathbf{x}=\begin{bmatrix}
 z \\
 \dot z
 \end{bmatrix}$$

 where $z$ and $\dot z$ are the position and velocity of the drone along the z-axis, respectively.
 The state vector tracks the mean $\mu$ of each state variable, which we assume is normally distributed about $\mu$.
+To characterize the uncertainty in this state estimate, we use an $n \times n$ covariance matrix where $n$ is the size of the state vector.
 For this state vector, then, we define the covariance matrix as:

 $$\mathbf{P}=\begin{bmatrix}
 \sigma^2_z & \sigma_{z,\dot z} \\